23 May 2022

 But you still have to keep in mind weather limitations - not to mention what other guests might be wearing.
 If you don’t wish to stand out too much, strike a perfect balance between summer and winter with a long-sleeve mini dress or relaxed maxi.

 Sophia Plunge Neck Bat Wing Sleeve Maxi Dress in Multi Floral

-For those wishing to be a little more daring, why not try a satin midi dress paired with knee-length heeled boots and a faux-fur coat?
+For those wishing to be a little more daring, why not try a satin midi dress - in wintery jewel tones like copper, wine, emerald or navy - paired with knee-length heeled boots and a faux-fur coat?
 We're also into a satin jumpsuit with open-toe heels and a cropped coat or jacket.
-These styles will look incredible in wintery jewel tones like copper, wine, emerald or navy.

 Abellita Plunge Neck Bishop Sleeve Broderie Trim Maxi Dress in Navy